Stimulated Neutrino Transformation with Sinusoidal Density Profiles: Summary and Conclusions

 We have investigated the effect of sinusoidal density fluctuations upon neutrino propagation and derived an analytic solution for the matter basis transition probabilities in the case of constant density.
-Large transitions between the states can occur and we have determined their wavelengths and amplitudes.
-We presented an example calculation with a supernova-like base density profile to which we added a sinusoidal perturbation.
-When compared with a numerical three neutrino flavor calculation, we found we were able to successfully predict the locations of the stimulated transitions, despite the presence of multiple MSW resonances in the unperturbed profile.
-This method holds promise as a tool for analyzing consequences of density perturbations on supernova neutrino flavor transformation.
+Large transitions between the states can occur and we have derived new expressions for the wavelengths and amplitudes using the Rotating Wave Approximation.
+When we examine environments where stimulated transitions may occur we find only supernovae are viable due to the requirement of simultaneous high densities and relatively large amplitudes of perturbing modes.
+To explore this possibility we presented an example calculation with a supernova-like base density profile to which we added a sinusoidal perturbation.
+When compared with a numerical three neutrino flavor calculation, we found we were able to successfully predict the locations of the stimulated transitions and the strengths despite the presence of multiple MSW resonances in the unperturbed profile.
+A more realistic supernova profile would be more complicated than what we have considered here and it would be necessary to decompose it into a base density profile and a perturbing profile represented as a Fourier series of sinusoidal fluctuations with appropriate coefficients.
+Since any density profile can be decomposed in this way, one could also consider treating the turbulent aspects of the profile in this fashion.
+In this latter case fluctuations on many wavelengths will likely have comparable contributions.
+These cases will be explored in future work.